 Dr. Ambedkar has inspired millions of young people to understand how Buddhism can help them transform their individual and social lives.
-Unfortunately there is little effective teaching available.
+Unfortunately there is little effective teaching available in India.
 The Nagarjuna Institute was started to respond to this need.
 It conducts two residential courses, an eight month introductory Dhammasekhiya course, and a three year BA degree in Buddhism and Dr. Ambedkar Studies as part of Nagpur University.
 Both teach basic Dhamma, meditation, puja (chanting), and social action.

 Most of the students come from Dalit or other socially disadvantaged backgrounds of unimaginable deprivation.
 The training has a profound impact on their lives.
 Most feel transformed after few months of Dhamma practice, developing confidence, the ability to cultivate skillful mental states, and the realization they can do something with their lives, both for themselves and for society.
 After their training many share what they have learnt of the Dhamma in their villages and towns.
 Some engage in social projects.
 Others pursue graduate studies.

 The fifteen-acre campus includes seven residential halls, a classroom and library building, kitchen facilities, two meditation halls and administrative offices.
 The architecture of the buildings is based on the design of the Buddhist meeting halls that were found in India two thousand years ago.
-A life-size bronze statue of Dr. Ambedkar has attracted visitors and pilgrims for years, and a magnificent 36’ statue of a Walking Buddha at the center of the Nagaloka campus has become a symbol of the return of Buddhism to India.
+A slightly larger than life-size bronze statue of Dr. Ambedkar has attracted visitors and pilgrims for years, and a magnificent 36’ statue of a Walking Buddha at the center of the Nagaloka campus has become a symbol of the return of Buddhism to India.

 HISTORY OF NAGALOKA